wp-plugins/sitelinks-search-box/readme.txt

 1. Plugin doesn't need any configuration.

 Please use with WordPress MultiSite at your own risk, as it has not been tested.
+If you use WordPress SEO by Yoast version 1.6 or newer (presented on September, 11th 2014), you don't need this plugin.
+More info on our [Frequently Asked Questions page](https://wordpress.org/plugins/sitelinks-search-box/faq/).

 == Frequently Asked Questions ==